This guide is intended as a general resource. For additional details reference Iowa Administrative Rules Chapter 701-219.

 A homeowner hires a contractor to add a new room to the existing home.
 This service is exempt as new construction.
 However, the home also needs restoration of its original wiring and replacement of a broken window.
 These are repairs and the labor and materials are taxable.

 Designated exempt entities include only the following:

-- All divisions, boards, commissions, agencies, or instrumentalities of state, federal, county, or municipal government which do not have Earnings going to the benefit of an equity investor or stockholder
+All divisions, boards, commissions, agencies, or instrumentalities of state, federal, tribal, county, or municipal government which do not have earnings going to the benefit of an equity investor or stockholder

-NOTE: Nonprofit hospitals are NOT designated exempt entities.
+Nonprofit hospitals are NOT designated exempt entities for this purpose.

 Designated exempt entities may issue exemption certificates to contractors and subcontractors, allowing them to purchase or withdraw from inventory building materials for the contract free from sales tax.